ltw-webdev-javascript/curriculum/javascript-intro.md

   - content: |
       ## Think like a computer

-      - Javascript is a legit programming language
+      - JavaScript is a legit programming language
       - You need to start thinking like a computer
       - Computers only do exactly what you ask them